Implementing Abandonment recovery emails

 Reporting

-• An email is canceled for a visitor.
-This may be because the visitor has converted and it is no longer necessary to send an email
+An email is canceled for a visitor.
+This could be because the visitor has made a purchase, making it unnecessary to send an email.

-• An email is prevented.
-This means the visitor qualified, that is, they abandoned products and did not check out, but we prevented the email from going out because they already received an email within the cooling off period or have converted
+An email is prevented.
+This means the visitor qualified, that is, the visitor abandoned products and didn’t check out.
+However, we prevented the email from being sent because they had already received an email within the cooling-off period or had converted.

 By querying this event in Live Tap we can answer a number of pertinent questions, including: